 The bank’s Community Development Foundation grants the scholarships to the schools, which select the student and administer the scholarship.

 Franklin Savings Bank’s Community Development Foundation was created in 2000 to support community, economic and educational needs within the communities served by Franklin Savings Bank.
-To date, the Foundation has awarded $575,000 to more than 248 students and is one of the most generous scholarships available in the area.
+To date, the Foundation has awarded $640,000 to 205 students.

 Dirigo High School scholarship recipient Alex Gorham, flanked by River Valley Branch Manager Diane Perry and Loan Officer Stacy Fortin.